-Section I: Consists ten multiple choice questions.
-Each question has 4 options A B C D out of which more than one answer is correct
+Section I: Consists of ten multiple choice questions.
+Each question has 4 options A B C D out of which one answer is correct.

 Section II: Consisted of 6 comprehension type questions.
 In total there were 6 questions related to three paragraphs with 2 questions on each paragraph.
 Each question has only one correct answer among the given four (A B C and D) options.

 Consisted of 4 matching list type (MRMT) questions.
 Each question contains statements given in 2 columns.
 Statements given in the first columns have to be matched with statements in the second column.

-The table gives you the detail summary of the question paper pattern
+The table gives you the detailed summary of the question paper pattern:

 |Question Type||Number of questions||Marks per question||Negative marks per question||Total Marks|